amart0513/wordle-app-codepath2/README.md

 ## Notes

 The challenging part was getting used to the if-let logic within Xcode and determining how to implement the dictionaries for the strings.
-Another challenge was understanding the closures since they were
+Another challenge was understanding the closures since they were still new to fully code them.
+But, with the use of the Apple Developer Documentation, it started to make more sense and looking at the slides and attending the office hours helped me to complete the second half of the Wordle project!

 ## License